alvinj/ScalaFlatFileDatabase/README.md

 Usage
 -----

-To see examples of how the code works, see the [src/main/scala/test.scala](test.scala) file.
+To see examples of how the code works, see the *Test.scala* file.

 What happens behind the scenes